-But, what I do know is these two months of standing guard over these beautiful little creatures was one of the most beautiful experiences in my life and I am proud to have been part of helping at least one little turtle make it through their long journey and possibly to have helped one female turtle to return one day to this very same spot to lay her eggs and begin Mother Nature’s circle of life once again.
+But, what I do know is these two months of standing guard over these beautiful little creatures was one of the most beautiful experiences in my life.
+I am proud to have been part of helping at least one little turtle make it through their long journey.
+And possibly I have have helped one female turtle to return one day to this very same spot to lay her eggs and begin Mother Nature’s circle of life once again.

 By Krista Dunlop, PADI Divemaster (207237)

 Enjoyed this article?
 Here are three more you’ll like too: